Cook group review

 Overview

 Paragn Network is one of the UK’s longest-running cook groups, with continuous operation since 2012.
-That kind of longevity is genuinely rare in the cook group space, most groups have a three-to-five-year operating life before either shutting down or fading.
-Eight-plus years of accumulated retailer relationships, staff continuity, and tooling investment gives Paragn structural advantages newer groups can’t replicate at any price.
+That kind of track record is rare in this space — most groups run for three to five years before shutting down or going quiet.
+Over a decade of accumulated retailer relationships, staff continuity, and tooling investment gives Paragn advantages newer groups simply can’t replicate.

 The group operates on a waitlist with vetting rather than open signups.
-At £39.99/month, it’s positioned at the higher end of the UK broad-reselling tier, but the price includes free autocheckout bot slots for major releases, meaningful tooling that would otherwise cost £30-60/month standalone.
+At £39.99/month, it’s positioned at the higher end of the UK broad-reselling tier, but the price includes free autocheckout bot slots for major releases — tooling that would otherwise cost £30-60/month as a standalone subscription.

 What’s included